MIDS-scaling-up/v2/week1/hw/Readme.md

 ```

 ### Linking Docker to an External Drive (recommended)
 The Jetson has limited storage, so linking Docker to an external drive is a good choice to store all your Docker work.
 A SSD is reccommended to speed up processes.
 The Docker files on the Jetson are in /var/lib/docker.
 Plug an external drive into the Jetson and check its location and name (usually /media/nvidia/<drivename>).
-Now move the Docker directory stored on the Jetson (in /var/lib/docker) to the external drive.
+Now stop Docker and then move the Docker directory stored on the Jetson (in /var/lib/docker) to the external drive.
 You might want to back up this directory first somewhere in case of errors.
 ```
+sudo service docker stop
 mv /var/lib/docker /media/nvidia/<drivename>
 ```
 Create a symbolic link between the Docker directory you just moved onto on the external drive to a new softlink that Docker on the Jetson will refer to when pulling files:
 ```
 sudo ln -s /media/nvidia/<drivename>/docker /var/lib/docker
+sudo service docker start
 ```
 Now your Docker work will automatically be stored on this external drive.
 The new "docker" directory in /var/lib is a softlink: every time Docker calls on that, it'll actually be pulling from the original "docker" directory in the external drive.
 Just remember to hook it up when working with Docker.